kaimallea/demoinfogo-linux/README.md

 In order to build demoinfogo on Linux, follow these steps:

-1. Run `make protobuf` to download [protobuf 2.5.0](https://protobuf.googlecode.com/files/protobuf-2.5.0.tar.gz), extract it to the root of this repo, then configure and compile it.
+1. Run `make get_protobuf` to download [protobuf 2.5.0](https://protobuf.googlecode.com/files/protobuf-2.5.0.tar.gz), extract it to the root of this repo, then configure and compile it.
 2. Run `make` to compile and create `demoinfogo`

 Working with Network Messages